Paramatman: Jainism

-In Jainism, each atman or individual self is a potential Paramatman or God, both are essentially the same.
-It remains as atman only because of its binding karmic limitations, until such time as those limitations are removed.
+In Jain mysticism, each atman or individual self is a potential Paramatman or God; both are essentially the same.
+It remains an atman only because of its binding karmic limitations, until such time as those limitations are removed.
 As Paramatman, the atman represents the ultimate point of spiritual evolution.

-Even though Jain mysticism centers around Atman and Paramatman because it believes in the existence of soul, in Jainism, which accepts neither Vedic authority nor Monism, all enlightened souls are referred to as Paramatman and regarded as gods.
-Jainism honours the soul of each man as its own eternally distinct savior.
-Since the Paramatman of Jainism is unable to create and govern the world, there is no place of God as a creator and bestower of fortune.
+Even though Jain mysticism centers on Atman and Paramatman because it affirms the existence of the soul, in Jainism, which does not accept the Vedic notion of Paramatman, all enlightened souls are referred to as Paramatman and regarded as gods, while it honours the soul of each person as its own strictly eternally distinct saviour.
+Because the Jain paramātman neither creates nor governs the cosmos, Jainism has no place for a creator deity, and is thus classified as a heterodox (nāstika) school in the Indian philosophical tradition.

-Buddhism

 Hinduism

+Hindus believe in one God, who is known variously as Paramatman, Parameshwar, Parabrahman, Purushottam and so on.
+Even though God is one, He manifests in infinite forms, but this should not to be confused with the belief that there are multiple Gods.

-Hindus conceptualize the Parabrahman in diverse ways.
+Hindus conceptualize Parabrahman in diverse ways.
 In the Advaita Vedanta tradition, Nirguna Brahman (Brahman without attributes) is Parabrahman.
 In Dvaita and Vishistadvaita Vedanta traditions, Saguna Brahman (Brahman with qualities) is Parabrahman.
-In Vaishnavism, Shaivism and Shaktism, Vishnu, Shiva and Shakti respectively are Parabrahman.
+In Vaishnavism, Shaivism and Shaktism, Vishnu, Shiva and Adi Shakti respectively are Parabrahman.
 Mahaganapati is considered as Parabrahman by the Ganapatya sect.
 Kartikeya is considered as Parabrahman by the Kartikeya sect.